websockets/ws/doc/ws.md

   zlib on deflate.
 - `zlibInflateOptions` {Object} [Additional options][zlib-options] to pass to zlib on inflate.
-- `threshold` {Number} Payloads smaller than this will not be compressed.
+- `threshold` {Number} Payloads smaller than this will not be compressed if context takeover is disabled.
 Defaults to 1024 bytes.
 - `concurrencyLimit` {Number} The number of concurrent calls to zlib.
 Calls above this limit will be queued.
 Default 10.
 You usually won't need to touch this option.
 See [this issue][concurrency-limit] for more details.